haziqj/iprior/README-INTERACTIONS.md

 # I-prior modelling with interactions

 There are two ways we can model interactions using I-priors.
-The first, is the parsimonious method.
-Here, the scale parameter for the interaction term between `x1` and `x2` is the product between the two scale parameters, i.e. `lambda1*lambda2`.
-For variables `x1, ..., xp` with every two-way interactions possible, the number of scale parameters is still `p`.
+The first, is the non-parsimonious method, whereby additional scale parameters are added for the interaction terms.
+For instance, the scale for `x1:x2` is given by `lambda12`, say.
+Thus, the maximum number of scale parameters is `p + p(p-1)/2`.

-The second method is to assign another scale parameter to for the interaction terms.
-Thus, the scale for `x1:x2` is given by `lambda12`, say.
-The maximum number of parameters is then `p + p(p-1)/2`.
-There are more parameters to be estimated in this method, which can be disadvantageous.
+The second method is the parsimonious method.
+Here, the scale parameter for the interaction term between `xi` and `xj` is the product between the two scale parameters, i.e. `lambdai*lambdaj`.
+Therefore, a model with variables `x1, ..., xp` with every two-way interactions possible included has at most `p` scale parameters.
+There are potentially a much smaller number of parameters to estimate as compared to the first method.

 The `iprior()` function can now handle both of these methods.
 The formula call is exactly the same as for `lm()`:
 ```r